 NEUMANN TLM 103 - condenser - ( 1990’s ) Bought from Guitar Center Buffalo in the late 1990’s, pretty soon after Neumann released their ‘budget’ large diaphram condenser.
 This is a really great sounding, classic mic!
 It is basically a U47 with no transformer, in a fixed cardioid pattern, with no level pad or high pass filter.
 It has been used as a vocal mic, as well as on many instruments on many recordings.
 It is ‘the’ Neumann vocal mic in my world…

-NEUMANN KM-84 - vintage condenser pair (2) - ( 1970’s ) This pair of mics came from the old Music Gallery in Toronto.
+NEUMANN KM-84 - vintage condenser pair (2) - ( 1970’s ) This pair of mics came from the old Music Gallery studio/venue in Toronto.
 They sat unused in the mic closet for many years, because the console that they used there had really noisy mic preamps, and supposedly had to use so much gain to power these KM-84’s, that they just sounded noisy, and dirty, and were deemed ‘unusable’.
 I took them, and found that they were actually really noisy, bad sounding mics!
-I sent them to Neumann USA ( at somebody’s suggestion, I can’t remember who… ) and they recapped the electronics, and sent them back to me.
+I sent them to Neumann USA ( at somebody’s suggestion, I can’t remember who… ) and they rebuilt the electronics, and sent them back to me.
 They are now just GREAT sounding mics, with a midrange presence like nothing else.
-I watch the resale value of these mics climb higher & higher every year ( no, they are not AT ALL the same as the later KM-184 that Neumann still make, and which I really don’t like the crunchy sound of ) and I really believe that they are destined to become the most valuable mics that I own! - Acoustic string instruments ( guitars, violins ) almost always get mic’d with this pair…
+I watch the resale value of these mics climb higher & higher every year ( No, they are not AT ALL the same as the later KM-184 that Neumann still make, and which I really don’t like the sound of ) and I really believe that they are destined to become the most valuable mics that I own! - Acoustic string instruments ( guitars, violins ) as well as pianos, almost always get mic’d with this pair…

 MICHAEL JOLY v250 - custom made condenser - ( mid 2000’s ) With his company "Oktavamod", Michael Joly started off hotrodding people's Russian condenser mics, and eventually got into a hustle of buying up lots of new, cheap Chinese made mics, changing out some of the bad sounding electronics, and then selling these much better sounding mics at a profit.
 He eventually got so deep into the process, that he started ‘making’ his own mics from the skeletons of cheap donor mics.
 The v250 was one of his ‘creations’.
 Because I was so impressed with the work he had done on my other mics, I took a gamble and bought, unheard, one of his Joly namesake mics.
 It is, of course, an amazing, very clean, forward but not hyped sounding mic.
 Gets used for vocals a lot.
 For some mysterious reason, it doesn’t work at all sometimes, as though it is not getting phantom power.
 I put it away, and the next time I pull it out, it works fine… I feel like if I trusted it to always work, it would be my go-to vocal mic.